What Does the Life Insurance Medical Exam Test For?

 They will check your blood pressure, your pulse, and your weight, and they’ll ask you some questions about your health history.

 The type of life insurance policy you’re applying for will affect how in-depth the exam is.
-For example, some medical exams will require you to do an EKG, many will have you urinate in a cup, and many will also draw your blood.
+For example, some medical exams will require you to do an EKG and gait tests, many will have you urinate in a cup, and many will also draw your blood.

 In case you really want all the little details, we got our hands on a recent medical exam so that we could share exactly what is being tested for, and what those tests mean.